 PERSONAS & USER STORIES

-I like to put together several personas after gathering data from users.
-Personas help focus the project and put things into perspective.
+Drafting up personas after gathering data from users can help bring empathy into the design and development process.
+Personas help focus the project and figure out MVP features and improvements.
 While they may not be real individual users, they represent the needs and motivations of the users we are trying to reach.

-Once I have established some working personas, it is time to list out user stories for new & returning users.
-User stories help me define the user flow and/or establish the MVP.
-They act as stepping stones toward completing the project and clearly define the most important steps/goals the user will be aiming for.
+Once I have established some working personas, it is time to list out user stories.
+I've worked on several Agile teams, so I know that writing user stories can help a team break down features into digestible sections.
+They act as stepping stones toward completing the project (or epic) and clearly define the most important goals.

 User Flow Mapping

 User flows & site mapping go hand-in-hand for me.
 In order to create an intuitive experience, I like to quickly whip up site maps in draw.
 Site maps get me focused on functionality and movement, as well as help me organize tasks into a hierarchy.
-I let the user stories lead me through the steps a user might take to achieve any of the story's goals.
-This way, any overlooked step can be addressed before any work has been put into pixel-pushing wireframes.
+It's important to keep site-maps up-to-date so that the whole team knows the current and future state of the product.

 Wireframing & Prototyping

-Quick wireframe iterations and low-fi prototyping is vital during my user research process.
+Quick wireframe iterations and low-fidelity prototyping is vital during my process.
 To get my creativity flowing, I always start out by sketching ideas onto paper.
 Despite how advanced and fast wireframing software has become, nothing can beat plain pen and paper when it comes to visualizing preliminary ideas quickly.
 I then move into a program to bring my sketches "to life" so to speak.
-I like to wireframe in either Balsamiq or Illustrator, depending on how much detail is necessary to perform user testing on the designs.
-I mock-up two or three designs to give the project perspective and variety.
+I like to wireframe in Illustrator, and mock-up two or three designs to give the project perspective and variety.

 When it comes to creating new features for established products, mocking-up working prototypes in Origami Studio is a good way to get a feel for how something could move and feel, without using up the precious time of a developer.